mitchellrj/KeePassJS/README.rst

 Does not support version 0.1 or 0.2 KDB files.
 If you wish to open these files with KeePassJS, open them in a native application first and save them, so that they may be converted to a newer file format.

+Editing, creation and repair of files is not currently supported and cases for their use in the browser are limited, so I do not plan to implement them in the near future.